 The Covid-19 pandemic has meant some operations and procedures have been delayed.
 We understand that this has caused concern and anxiety for those waiting for treatment.
 The NHS is working hard to see people as quickly as possible.

 Please visit the My Planned Care website to find out the average waiting times for hospital appointments and treatment by selecting the service you have been referred to.
 If you are unsure which service you have been referred to, please check any letters you have received from the hospital.

-If you (or someone you care for) are waiting on delayed medical care, you are likely to have a number of questions.
+You are likely to have a number of questions as you (or someone you care for) are waiting on medical care.
 The Greater Manchester While You Wait website has put together answers for a list of frequently asked questions.
 You can view them here on their website.

 We want to support you the best we can and are working together with colleagues throughout Greater Manchester.
 Even though this can be a frustrating time, there are things you can do to improve your health and wellbeing while waiting.
 We have pulled together a wide range of information about services and organisations in Manchester.
 These may be able to support you look after yourself whilst you are waiting.

 These services are already supporting thousands of Manchester’s diverse population.
 They are helping people quit smoking, achieve a healthier weight, be more physically active, manage their drug or alcohol problems better, deal with emotional and mental health problems, sexual health support, etc.